Tom-Ainsworth/tu_du_/README.md

 > *"As a procrastinator, I would like to write down my daily goals to keep track of them and be more productive"*
 >
-> *"As a tech nerd I want see if I can create a to do list app that functions properly and validates input"*
+> *"As a tech nerd I want to see if I can create a to do list app that functions properly and validates input"*
 >
 > *"As a developer new to Python, I would like to build my skills using a command line interface"*

 #### Returning User

-> *"As a returning user I would like to create multitple lists to seperate my tasks into categories"*
+> *"As a returning user, I would like to create multitple lists to seperate my tasks into categories"*
 >
-> *"I would like to interact with an example to see what can be created in Tu Du"*
+> *"As a returning user, I would like to save my lists for the next time I come and use the app"*
 >
-> *"I would like to start again from scratch so I can create better lists now I know how to use the app"*
+> *"As a returning user, I would like to start again from scratch so I can create better lists now I know how to use the app"*

 ### Initial Concept